 Find a Guarantor or Co-signerFind a Guarantor or Co-signer

 As you won’t have a credit history, you’ll need a guarantor/co-signer for your lease.
 This is someone who agrees to pay the rent if you can’t.
 Typically need to have an income of 90 times the monthly rent, a credit score of at least 700, and, more often than not, residence in the tri-state area.
-If you don’t have anyone that fits that bill, then don’t worry because there are workarounds.
+If you don’t have anyone who fits that bill, don’t worry because there are workarounds.

 One way is to offer more cash upfront.
 A large security deposit, generally four to six times the monthly rent, may be enough.
 Or, if at all possible, pay the first year rental payments in full.
 The other option is Insurent.
 A service that will act as a guarantor when you don’t have any traditional means.
 To qualify, your parents will need to provide evidence of a combined income of more than 50 times the monthly rent.
 Or show that they have 80 times the monthly rent in bank or brokerage accounts.